|Statistics and Files|

 Summary: Tryfan was an inspired choice for our first walk in Snowdonia.
 The mountain is one of the most popular in Snowdonia because of its unusual shape.
 It is likened to the upper body of a shark with 3 fins running along its top.
 On the summit you will find the famous Adam and Eve, two boulders about 4 feet apart with a big drop between them, an easy leap it appears but Steve and Dave declined.
 I did not even get there but more about that later.

 We began our walk from the large car parking area near Llyn Ogwen.
 From there we planned to walk to Llyn Bochlwyd so left the car park and crossed a stile with the plan of walking to the Bochlwyd Buttress.
 The boys did suggest we were lost straight away but I tried to reassure them that my map reading skills had improved (I had taken students orienteering in the Yorkshire Dales earlier that summer and not got them lost!) so they allowed me to lead them up the fell path.
-We took a pause at a suitable spot (see first picture) but then realised the shape of the tarn we were looking at was not as it should be.
+We took a pause at a suitable spot on Gribin Facet (see first picture) but then realised the shape of the tarn we were looking at was not as it should be.
 It was not Bochlwyd.
 It was Llyn Idwal a larger tarn over half a mile to the west!
 What is more we had to climb over a ridge to reach our original spot.
 The boys were not pleased.

 Things happen in strange places but straight away, well it's best to get it done quickly I say.
 And they were to commit a bigger map reading calamity the next day on the Beddgelert walk.
 Anyway, we got back on track by climbing over a ridge (point B on the map) to cross over to Llyn Bochlwyd.
 After pausing for a bite to eat at Bochlwyd we headed straight up to the south-west tip of Tryfan.
 After a stiff but short climb we reached a wall near the south peak (point C).
 Dave and Steve chose to climb up to the peak and walk along it (red markings on the map) but I had decided to walk the Heather Terrace on the eastern flank.